 You rented a car.
 It was due to be returned by 6:00 on Sunday.
 You just barely returned it on time.
 You're telling your friend about returning the car at the last minute.
-To set up the story, you say:
+You say this to set up the story.

 I was supposed to bring it back by 6:00.